nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.

 For example, the layout of the [`MainWindow`](../src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](../src/main/resources/view/MainWindow.fxml)

-The `UI` component,
+The `UI` component has the following functions:
-* Executes user commands using the `Logic` component.
+* Execute user commands using the `Logic` component
-* Binds itself to some data in the `Model` so that the UI can auto-update when data in the `Model` change.
+* Bind itself to some data in the `Model` so that the UI can auto-update when data in the `Model` change.
-* Responds to events raised from various parts of the App and updates the UI accordingly.
+* Respond to events raised from various parts of the App and update the UI accordingly

 ### Logic component